 After careful consideration from the selection committee, this year’s incoming class consists of 14 master’s students and 6 doctoral students.
-Of these, 3 hail from Virginia, 15 are from out of state, and 2 are international students from India and China.
+Of these, 3 hail from Virginia, 15 are from out of state, and 2 are international students.

 “Our incoming students are an exceptionally talented group,” says Professor Linda Schaffner, Associate Dean of Graduate Studies at VIMS.
 “They bring an extensive research background and diverse perspectives that will further enrich the graduate program at VIMS.”

 While each student brings an impressive list of academic accomplishments, they also bring a remarkable set of personal achievements.
 Students in the matriculating class of 2017 have served as STEM educators in Virginia and Texas, and traveled the world with studies in Australia and the Galápagos Islands.
 The class can also boast of seven certified divers and an Eagle Scout.

 “Members of this incoming class have authored academic articles, helped to design new tools for research efforts, and served as scientific stewards for the communities they live and work in,” says Schaffner.

 - Samantha Askin spent summer 2016 as a Research Experience for Undergraduates student at VIMS while enrolled at the University of Georgia-Athens.
 She recently presented at a student symposium in Honolulu, Hawaii hosted by the Association for the Sciences of Limnology and Oceanography’s Multicultural Program.